JuliaParallel/PETSc.jl/README.md

 If the variable `JULIA_PETSC_name_NOBUILD` exists (the value does not matter), then the package will not build a version the `name`d version of PETSc.

+### How to build it
 If the variable `JULIA_PETSC_OPT` exists (the value does not matter), then a set of default optimization flags are passed to the PETSc `configure` script.

+If the variable `JULIA_PETSC_FLAGS` exists and `JULIA_PETSC_OPT` does not, its value is used passed to the
+PETSc configure script (for all builds).
+The user should *never* specify `--with-64-bit-indices`, `--with-scalar-type` or `--with-precision`, because this would break the build process for the different version of PETSc.

+If neither of the above variables exist, a standard build is performed.

 ## Auto Generation Notes